Historical Imagery

 One of the more interesting projects I developed with my colleagues was orthorectifying scans from SSURGO soil atlases.
 In the image below, I overlaid the merged and orthorectified soil lines onto 2024 NAIP imagery (top right) fading into the historical imagery, and draped it all on a 3DEP DEM.

-Valuable SFM point clouds
+Historical SFM point clouds